-[Chokaisan and Tobishima Geopark: Yurihonjo Edition] A strata from when Japan was the Eurasian continent can be seen
+[Mount Chokai-Tobishima Geopark: Yurihonjo Edition] See the geological layers from when Japan was part of the Eurasian continent

 Mount Chokai, towering south of Yurihonjo City, is a rare free-standing peak that rises from 0m above sea level over the Sea of Japan.
 Since ancient times, it has been revered as a mountain that breathes fire, and today it is loved by people as a mountain where traces of volcanic activity and precious natural beauty remain